 - DSPs provide care and supervision to protect a person’s safety in the absence of a family member

-- DSPs help meet the basic needs and other activities
+- DSPs help meet the basic needs and other responsibilities

 - Respite is the most requested service by family members, and yet it is incredibly in short supply